 - valves – inlet guide vanes, blow-off valve, check valve

-- modern controls – in most case a control panel
+- modern controls – in most cases, a control panel

 Performance Comparison vs. Other Compressor Types

 As centrifugal flow compressors are a type of dynamic compressor, it is only right to compare them against the other form of dynamic compressor.
-Introducing the axial flow compressors.
+Now, introducing axial flow compressors.

 Axial flow compressors have a far more complex design than centrifugal compressors which results in more difficult manufacturing operations, more components, higher price per unit and significantly higher maintenance costs.
 As you have learnt from this article, the flow in the centrifugal compressor radially recedes from the driving shaft perpendicular to its motion.
 On the other hand, axial compressors flow direction is parallel to the axis of its shaft.